Government Incentive Schemes

 Warm Front Grants are available in England only.
 In Northern Ireland the scheme is known as Warm Homes (www.warm-homes.com), in Scotland it is the Energy Assistance Package ( www.energysavingtrust.org.uk/scotland/Scotland-Welcome-page/At-Home/Energy-Assistance-Package?tc=EAP) and in Wales it is Nest ( www.nestwales.org.uk)

 The Green Deal

-The Green Deal, which will launch in January 2013, is the Government’s initiative to support the implementation of energy efficiency measures to households and businesses without needing to pay for work upfront.
+The Green Deal, which launched in January 2013, is the Government’s initiative to support the implementation of energy efficiency measures to households and businesses without needing to pay for work upfront.